 - 1 c Frozen Peas

-- 1 tbs Fresh Parsley, minced
+- 1 tbs Fresh Parsley minced

 Instructions

-- Heat 3 tbs of unsalted butter in a large skillet, with a lid, over medium-high heat.
-Add four pieces of chicken to the hot skillet, with the seasoned side down, then season the tops of the chicken with salt and pepper.
-Cook the first batch of chicken on one side for about six minutes, then turn over and cook on the other side for six more minutes, for a total cooking time of 12 minutes.
-Remove the chicken from the pan, place on a plate, and invert another plate on top of the chicken to keep it warm.
+- Dry the chicken thighs with paper towels and season with Kosher salt and freshly ground black pepper.
+Heat three tablespoons of unsalted butter in a large skillet, with a lid, over medium-high heat.2 Once the butter is melted, add four pieces of chicken and cook for about six minutes, then turn over and cook for six more minutes on the other side – for a total cooking time of 12 minutes.3 Remove the cooked chicken from the pan, place it on a plate, and invert another plate on top of it to keep it warm.

 - Yield 8 servings